Seventh International Workshop on Semantics for Transport and Logistics

 • Extensions, implementations, or algorithms on top of Mobility DCAT-AP

-• Smart mobility, such as logistics, infrastructure, navigation, or booking/ticketing.
+• Smart mobility, infrastructure, navigation, or booking/ticketing.

 • Making route suggestions and driving planning recommendations more explainable and transparent